wachaon/wes/docs/README.en.md

 wes edge --download
 ```

-Check the version of *Edge* installed and download the corresponding *web driver* .
+Check the installed *Edge* version and download the corresponding *web driver* .

 ### Usage